 Rearranging the orange cones in a parking lot into maze like structures and watching frustrated drivers reactions is not funny whatsoever.

 An entire mall parking garage in the Danish town Hillerød was "shut down" for several hours, because a bunch of drunken teens had "blocked" every single entrance with that kind of cones during the night.
-The story goes that it took several hours with pissed off drivers in a queue, before someone actually cleared up the mess.
+The story goes that it took several hours with pissed off drivers in a queue, before someone cleared up the mess.

 It is possible for common people to pose as certain companies to supply a DMCA takedown for certain videos.
 This has happened with Nyan Cat (After which the real Prguitarman stated he was not responsible for the takedown) and several videos from My Little Pony: Friendship Is Magic sufferent takedowns from Habsro Inc. This, and other cases, have been used as examples of the YouTube being too "cowardly" or some other adjective to check the claims for legitimacy.
-Of course, actually checking the claims one by one would cost a good deal of time and money.
+Checking the claims one by one would cost a good deal of time and money.

 In March 1986 eleven students from Harvey Mudd College showed up on Caltech campus and left with a century-old, 1.7 ton cannon.
 In broad daylight.
 They posed as construction crew and gave multiple different stories to people who asked, but the real trick was planting people whose job was to look like normal students who didn't think anything was wrong.
 Twenty years later MIT repeated the trick by posing as Howe & Ser Moving Company.